probot/probot/docs/development.md

 $ create-probot-plugin my-first-plugin
 ```

-This will ask you a series of questions about your plugin, which should look something like this:
+This will ask you a series of questions about your app, which should look something like this:

 ```
 Let's create a Probot plugin!